SAM is part of a National Network

 In 2017, with 68 national network members employing the strategies outlined in the StriveTogether Theory of Action with community identified and driven cradle to career action points, StriveTogether adopted it's new strategic plan for the work and received significant funding for the effort from Ballmer Group, led by Steve and Connie Ballmer.
 The work has been supported by multiple national funders and research agencies that remain engaged in the work.

-In December 2013, The Spartanburg Academic Movement received national certification as an “Emerging Network Member” in the StriveTogether Network.
+In June 2018, The Spartanburg Academic Movement received its designation as both a "Systems Change" and "Proof Point" partnership in the StriveTogether Network.